What would you like to know more about?

 Cloud File Storage

 You can store files in the cloud rather than locally.
 Want to take advantage of this feature?
-You only need one thing: an Azure account.
+You'll need an Azure account.
+Here's what to do!

 Azure

-• In Azure, configure a Storage Account.
-The Storage Account needs to have an Account Kind of Storage V2.
+• In Azure, configure a Storage Account with an Account kind of Storage V2.
 Check out Microsoft's storage account overview for more information.

-• Within your Storage Account, configure a Container with your name and Access Level Container.
+• Within your Storage Account, configure a Container with your name and a Public access level of Container.

-• Expiry: Choose some date in the distant future (for example, five years from the configuration date)
+• Expiry: Choose a date in the distant future (for example, five years from the configuration date)

-• Click Generate SAS token and URL, then use the icon to copy the generated value.
+• Click Generate SAS token and URL, then click the icon to copy the generated value for Blob service SAS URL.

 Domain

-• File Provider Settings: Shared Access Signature value that you copied from Azure.
+• For File Provider Settings, paste the Blob service SAS URL that you copied from Azure.

 Migration